spiritumduo/spiritumDuo/INSTALL.md

 ### NOTE: this may display warnings around peer dependancy versions, typically these can be ignored

-1. Move into `frontend/` directory
+1. Change directory into `frontend/`
 2. Set execution permissions on the `update-node-modules` script (`chmod +x ./bin/update-node-modules && ./bin/update-node-modules`).
 Depending on resources and configuration, the time this takes can vary dramatically.